destroyer-art/banking-app/README.md

 # banking-app
 This is a Full Stack JS App (Node.js, Hapi.js, React.js, TypeScript)

+# Backend Owerview:

 ## How to run Database Locally with Docker?

 #### They are 2 options: